 In the market for a new off-roader?
 Before you commit to the usual Honda, Kawasaki, Yamaha or KTM, why not check out some other quality dirt bike brands that you may not have heard of first?
 As much as we love the motorcycles manufactured by the biggest industry names, there’s a whole world of variety out there that rarely gets the attention it deserves.
 And we’re not talking about obscure Chinese brands with dubious quality and manufacturing methods either – we’re talking about small companies with long and illustrious histories, with small production lines that employ talented craftsmen and women to build quality machinery.
+Sometimes, the best dirt bike brand isn’t one of the bigger names.

 It’s easy to forget these smaller businesses but while Honda might make a good dirt bike, perhaps the one you really need comes from the Montesa factory instead?
 But you’ll never know unless you take a good look around.
 For that reason, we’ve compiled a list of some of our favorite dirt bike brands that are often overlooked.
 Some of these you will have heard of (we guarantee that you’ve at least heard of one of these) but hopefully there are a few that are new to you.
 Granted, some are now affiliated with bigger manufacturers these days, but they are all still independent manufacturers in their own rights.
 So, let’s take a look at some of the more obscure dirt bike brands still trading today.